note38/WU-P-EVS/CLERK_CONFIGURATION.md

 3. Paste the script and press Enter
 4. Check the console output for diagnostic information

+For factor one page specific issues, use `scripts/debug-clerk-factor-one.js`:

+1. Navigate to the sign-in page and enter an email
+2. Click continue to reach the factor one page
+3. Open the developer console
+4. Paste the script and press Enter
+5. Check the console output for detailed diagnostics

 ## Additional Notes:

 - The issue is primarily caused by Clerk Dashboard configuration, not code
 - The CSS changes we made help hide UI elements but won't fix the underlying strategy selection
 - Make sure your production environment has the same Clerk keys as your development environment
 - If you're using a different Clerk instance for production, ensure it has the same configuration
+- For persistent issues, try creating a new Clerk application and migrating your settings